 Tourists spend an average of 10 to 20 days in Madagascar.
 Preferred circuits, usually offering access to both pristine beaches and protected natural areas, are:

-Tourist arrivals were 255,460 in 2017.
-France remains the main source market for Madagascar with 44% of the total international visitors.
+Tourist arrivals were around 250,000 in 2018.
+France remains the main source market for Madagascar with 24% of the total international visitors.
 Tourist numbers are growing at 20% per annum on average, but are limited by the supply of hotels, air connections, tour operators and other services.

 Opportunities for hotel investors and operators are the following: